 7) Compare quotes apples-to-apples

-Request itemized quotes with product model numbers, warranties, scope, and disposal fees.
-In our area, 2–3 quotes usually reveals the outlier.
+Ask for itemized quotes including product model numbers, warranties, scope, and disposal fees.
+Most of the time, 2–3 quotes will point out the outlier in our region.

 8) Buy shoulder-season

 Roofing, HVAC installations, and exterior work often cost less in spring/fall.
-Booking early also gets you the better crews.
+Reserving in advance also ensures you get superior crews.

 9) Consider heat pumps for older homes